Literature

 Reading Science Fiction Politically: In Ascension

-Online: Zoom link will be provided to registered participants"To build a better future, we have to envision it first."
+Online Event - Zoom Meeting"To build a better future, we have to envision it first."
 Reading science fiction, discussing it together, and reading it politically, offers one tool for "envisioning" a future worth building.
 This fall, we continue our explorations of diverse points of view of social conflict and resolution, possible and imagined just worlds, here on Earth and perhaps afar.

 Free -